GaloisInc/reopt/README.md

    block-by-block, leveraging an SMT solver (cvc4) to verify as many of the conditions as possible.

- * **Object Files** `reopt --object <binary>` generates an object file from the LLVM generated in the previous state.
+ * **Object Files** `reopt --export-object <path> <binary>` generates an object file from the LLVM generated in the previous state.
    This is essentially the same as generating the LLVM, and then running the LLVM compiler toolchain with the selected options.
-The output file should be specified with the `-o` flag as object files cannot be written to standard out.

 ## Function arguments